multiversx/mx-docs/docs/developers/signing-transactions/tools-for-signing.md

 id: tools-for-signing
 title: Tools for signing
 ---
+[comment]: # (mx-abstract)

-In order to sign a transaction without actually dispatching it, one can use [mxpy](/sdk-and-tools/sdk-py) or [sdk-js-wallet-cli](/sdk-and-tools/sdk-js-wallet-cli).
+In order to sign a transaction without actually dispatching it, several tools can be used.
+Two of the most popular ones are: [mxpy](/sdk-and-tools/sdk-py) or [sdk-js-wallet-cli](/sdk-and-tools/sdk-js-wallet-cli).

 [comment]: # (mx-context-auto)